simplenetes-io/simplenetes_io/docs/PROVISIONING.md

 In the next step we will create the virtual machines and gather the data we need to create the hosts representations on disk.

 ## 2. Create our Virtual Machines
-There are many ways to accomplish this, both in automated fashions but also manually.
+There are many ways to accomplish this, including automated or manual ways.
 In both cases the important things to accomplish are:

 1. Create a virtual machine (a $10 machine is most often enough) Create it with a CentOS 8 image.
-Other images can work also, important thing is that it is a GNU/Linux box using `systemd` as init system and that `podman` can be installed onto it.
+Other images may also work.
+The important thing is that it is a GNU/Linux box using `systemd` as init system and that `podman` can be installed onto it.
-    CentOS and Podman both coming from RedHat makes a reliable combo.
+    CentOS and Podman both coming from RedHat makes CentOS a reliable combo.
-    The firewall supported is firewalld, which comes with CentOS.
-Please do use a distro with firewalld.
+    The firewall supported is `firewalld`, which comes with CentOS.
+Please do use a distro with `firewalld`.
     Create the machine with internal networking/private IP enabled.
-2. Make sure all VMS which are to be loadbalancers are exposed to the public internet, having a public IP.
+2. Make sure all VMS which are to be loadbalancers are exposed to the public internet.
+That is, all machines have public IPs associated to them.
-3. Make sure worker machines are not exposed to the public internet, but only on the internal network, they do not need a public IP but it is fine if they have because using firewalld we shut out any public traffic.
+3. Make sure worker machines are not exposed to the public internet, but only on the internal network.
+Workers do not need a public IP, but it is fine if happen to do because `firewalld` can be used to block public incoming traffic.

 After you have created the VMs then let `sns` provision the machines for you to work with Simplenetes.

-We will here show how to manually create a small cluster consisting of one loadbalancer and one worker machine on Linode.
+We will now approach how to manually create a small cluster consisting of one loadbalancer and one worker machine on Linode.

 We will also create a  _backdoor_ machine.
 A backdoor machine is an entry point into the cluster for our management tool.
 We want this because we want to keep the worker machines unexposed to the public internet but at the same to we need to access them via SSH.
 Another name for a _Back door machine_ host would be a _Jump host_.